alexmavr/django-spyglass/README.rst

 * Specify a model to be populated
 * Add a collection of sites to be crawled
 * For each site, specify an XPath for every field of the model
-* Start the server and any number of crawlers and watch the model populate with new content!
+* Start the server and any number of crawlers and watch the model populate with new content from those XPaths

 Extra Goodies
 -------------

-* Search terms on each individual query which are satisfied with fuzzy string matching
+* Individual queries have search terms which are satisfied with fuzzy string matching and can be persistent or one-time only.
-* Notification hook for custom actions on new content availability
+* There is a notification hook that is triggered on new content availability and allows for custom notification methods

 Requirements
 ============